godaddy-wordpress/woocommerce-sequential-order-numbers/readme.txt

 1. Upload the entire 'woocommerce-sequential-order-numbers' folder to the '/wp-content/plugins/' directory
 2. Upload the zip file you download via Plugins &gt; Add New
-3. Go to Plugins &gt; Add New and search for "WooCommerce Sequential Order Numbers", and install the one from SkyVerge.
+3. Go to Plugins &gt; Add New and search for "Sequential Order Numbers for WooCommerce", and install the one from SkyVerge.

 Once you've installed the plugin, to get started please: